KyleAMathews/coffee-react-quickstart/README.md

 coffee-react-quickstart
 =======================

-Evolving base for creating React applications
+Quickstart for creating React.js web applications.

-Has React/Testing/Sass starter code along with a gulpfile for building.
+Includes:

+* SASS project with basic styling for elements and typography
+* Gulpfile for building css from Sass and javascript using Webpack

 ## Install dependencies